d-krupke/cpsat-primer/README.md

 In many real-world optimization scenarios, problems may require iterative refinement of the model and solution.
-For instance, new constraints might only become apparent after presenting an initial solution to a user or another algorithm.
+For instance, new constraints might only become apparent after presenting an initial solution to a user or another algorithm (like a physics simulation, which is to complex to optimize directly on).
 In such cases, flexibility is crucial, making it beneficial to encapsulate both the model and the solver within a single class.
 This setup facilitates the dynamic addition of constraints and subsequent re-solving without needing to rebuild the entire model, potentially even utilizing warm-starting techniques to improve performance.

 We introduce the `KnapsackSolver` class, which encapsulates the entire setup and solving process of the knapsack problem.
 We also use the opportunity to directly